 Environment, Health and Safety Committee

-Members: The Environment, Health and Safety Committee consists of three Independent Directors (according to the NYSE requirements): Guy Maugis (Chair), Michiel Brandjes and Peter Hartman.
+Members: The Environment, Health and Safety Committee consists of two Independent Directors (according to the NYSE requirements): Michiel Brandjes (Chair) and Peter Hartman.

 Functions: Some of the principal duties and responsibilities of the Environment, Health and Safety Committee are to review and monitor the Company’s policies, practices and programs with respect to the management of EHS affairs, including sustainability; adequacy of the Company’s policies, practices and programs for ensuring compliance with EHS laws and regulations; and any significant EHS litigation and regulatory proceedings in which the Company is or may become involved.